mackenzieraeclark/ProgressiveBudget/README.md

 # ProgressiveBudget

 Progressive Budget allows travelers to track their deposits and withdrawals without needing data or internet connection.
-This application allows a user to enter the spendings and earnings with or without a network connection.
-Entries completed without a connection are cached until the app goes back online.
+This application allows a user to enter their spendings and earnings with or without a network connection.
+Entries completed without a connection are cached until the app is able to go back online.

 ## User Story
 ```